Jarrod E. Brown

 About

-My career has followed one consistent pattern: I'm handed something fragile or unbuilt, and I turn it into something that holds.
-It started in the U.S. Army Reserve as a 25B information technology specialist — installing and securing field network infrastructure, handling COMSEC, and operating across classified and unclassified environments.
+Along the way I served in the U.S. Army Reserve as a 25B information technology specialist — installing and securing field network infrastructure, handling COMSEC, and operating across classified and unclassified environments.
 The Army taught me that infrastructure is only as good as the discipline behind it; I finished Advanced Individual Training second in my class, within a tenth of a percent of the top, and I've carried that standard into everything since.

 I also co-host The Broken Handle, a weekly podcast on the modern job market — layoffs, AI displacement, and career pivots — with my co-host William Lowdermilk.
 We're both veterans, and we built a Cloudflare-native research pipeline that ingests dozens of forward-looking labor indicators so our commentary is grounded in data rather than anecdote.
 The same forces I design around at work are reshaping careers everywhere, and the show is our honest read on them.
 This site is where I keep the record of what I'm building.